NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsK.clean.rst

 | Location |  Beuletools                                                       |
 +----------+-------------------------------------------------------------------+

 This command removes all current jobs and reactivates the following jobs if the respective facilities are available: HOTKEY (Qjump's Hotkey System) BLANK (Blanks screen if no key pressed) Qmons Nix-Job (see NIX) Server (see FSERVE)

 **WARNING**

-Again, be careful !
+Again, be careful!

 **CROSS-REFERENCE**